 Golden Mountain Dog’s Health and Conditions

-This is something which can significantly work against an enjoyable dog owning expierence.
+This is something that can significantly work against an enjoyable dog-owning experience.

 The Golden Mountain Dog is predisposed to having health conditions which include heart problems, von Willebrand’s disease, hypothyroidism, and cancer.